yudhasetiawan/babel-plugin-namespace/README.md

 ## Description

-Instead of using relative paths in your project, you'll be able to use a namespace to allows you to require a dependency in a way that is more loosely coupled to the directory structure on disk.
+Instead of using relative paths in your project, you'll be able to use a namespace to allow you to require a dependency in a way that is more loosely coupled to the directory structure on disk.

 **Note:**